Open

 Directions

-From I-70 take exit 182 for Crescent Junction/Moab, head south on US 191 for 8.6 miles, turn left on BLM road 143 crossing railroad tracks.
-Follow signs for North Klondike Bluffs on maintained dirt road for 1 mile.
-From Moab, drive 23 miles north on US 191, turn right on BLM road 143 crossing railroad tracks, follow signs for 1 mile.
+From Interstate 70, take exit 182 for Crescent Junction/Moab.
+Head south on US 191 for 8.6 miles.
+Turn left onto BLM road 143, immediately crossing over the railroad tracks.
+Follow signs for North Klondike Bluffs.
+Stay on the maintained dirt road for 1 mile following signs to the campground.
+From Moab, drive 23 miles north on US 191 and turn right onto BLM road 143.